CEO | Boys & Girls Clubs of the Austin Area

 Will is a native of White Plains, N.Y., and lives in Austin with his wife and two children, Sofia and Emilio.

-Michele Glaze is the VP of Resource Development & Marketing for the Boys & Girls Clubs of the Austin Area (BGCAA).
+Michele Glaze is the Chief Development Officer for the Boys & Girls Clubs of the Austin Area (BGCAA).
 She joined the organization in October 2016 following a career in marketing, communications and public affairs mostly in the high-tech industry.

 In her role, Michele leads resource management including fund development programs, volunteer and donor management and marketing and public relations.